Tuesday, November 24, 2009

 Seems we're due for some cold.
 Brrrr!
 It was 70 degrees this AM.

-So I had to go find something bloomin'.
+So when I got home I had to go find something bloomin'.
 This is one of my "ill-gotten" ground orchids.

 Pretty little thing, Huh?